Understanding Cases

 Cases without Observables from Third-Party Alert Integrations

 Starting with the 5.2.0 release, Stellar Cyber creates single-alert cases for alerts from third-party cloud integrations.
-However, observables are not yet created for these cases.
+However, with the exception of Microsoft Defender for Cloud , observables are not yet created for these cases.
 This includes single-alert cases based on the following integrations:

-• Alerts based on SigmaHQ rules for Azure Activity Logs
+Alerts based on SigmaHQ rules on Azure Activity Logs

 Case Correlation and Manually Generated Events